The Scriptorium Content Ops Manifesto

 - Metadata.
 Metadata provides additional information.
 For example, you might have a booktitle tag with isbn metadata.
 The booktitle tag gives you the common name of the book, but the isbn metadata identifies the exact edition and could be used to create a link to an online bookseller or database.
 At a higher level, metadata lets you classify information, such as by subject matter, author, or product family.
 A classification system lets you sort and filter information.

-- Sequencing and hierarchy.
+- Connecting related content.
 To assemble small chunks of content into a larger document, you need sequencing and hierarchy information.
 For example, a magazine is made up of a collection of articles.
 To generate a print version of the magazine, you need to specify the order of the articles.
-A document hierarchy lets you define a tree relationship among pieces of content.
-For example, an article might include several sidebars, and those sidebars are considered subordinate to the main article.
-You need a way to capture sequencing and hierarchy information for different types of content.
+For AI consumption, you need to capture relationships among content components, typically with knowledge graphs.

 2. Friction is expensive.